gmacev/lidar-lt/README.md

 ## Data Source

 Point cloud data is sourced from the Lithuanian Spatial Information Portal ([geoportal.lt](https://www.geoportal.lt/)).
-Raw LAZ files are processed with PDAL and converted to Potree format for web visualization.
+Raw LAZ files are processed with PDAL and converted with Potree Converter to a format for web visualization.

 ## License